 Assignments: Homework problems have been assigned for the duration of the semester, and have been posted along with their solutions.
 Homework is not graded, due to the prevalence of website selling solutions to homework sets.
 Homework is assigned solely for the benefit of the student, so that they may practice the principles discussed during lecture, evaluate their understanding, and, in part, prepare for examinations.
 There will also be a number of laboratory reports that must be completed and submitted.
-Assignments are due and must be submitted as specified on Blackboard, through the Blackboard system; it is each group member's responsibility to ensure that their reports are properly submitted through Blackboard before the deadline; late submissions will result in a grade of zero for the assignment.
+Assignments are due and must be submitted as specified on Brightspace, through the Brightspace system; it is each group member's responsibility to ensure that their reports are properly submitted through Brightspace before the deadline; late submissions will result in a grade of zero for the assignment.

 Lab work: Students will form into lab groups.
+Lab groups must consist of only student registered for the same lab section.
 Lab groups are responsible for completing reports and design projects as instructed, and preparing and submitting reports as a group.
 It is each student's responsibility to ensure that the group functions well and achieves the assigned goals.
-Students found to be making insufficient contributions to their group's work will be removed from the group, and will receive a grade of zero for all lab and/or design work, at the sole discretion of the instructor.
+Students found to be making insufficient contributions to their group's work may be removed from the group, and may receive a grade of zero for all lab and/or design work, at the sole discretion of the instructor.

 Exams/Term Projects: Two midterm exams and a final exam.
-Midterm 1 will be held on 10/20/2021, and Midterm 2 will be held on 11/17/2021.
+Midterm 1 will be held on 9/30/2024, and Midterm 2 will be held on 11/18/2022.
 Final exam as scheduled by the registrar.
-Exams will be closed book and open notes; students may have notes they have prepared in their own handwriting; no printed materials.
+Exams will be closed book and open notes; students may have notes they have prepared on paper in their own handwriting; no printed materials.
 Exams will be administered using the Respondus system, and students are responsible for preparing this system on their computers, and ensuring that they have a proper testing environment available, with suitable hardware, internet, privacy, etc. and so on.
 In place of any or all exams, instructor, at their discretion, may substitute term projects to be worth an equivalent percentage of the semester grade.